IntersectMBO/cardano-node/cardano-node/README.md

   --praos                  Praos consensus
+  --mock-pbft              Permissive BFT consensus with a mock ledger --real-pbft              Permissive BFT consensus with a real ledger --from FILEPATH          Signing key file to migrate.
+  --byron-legacy           Byron/Ouroboros Classic suite of algorithms --bft                    BFT consensus
+  --praos                  Praos consensus
   --mock-pbft              Permissive BFT consensus with a mock ledger --real-pbft              Permissive BFT consensus with a real ledger --to FILEPATH            Non-existent file to write the signing key to.
-  --from FILEPATH          Signing key file to migrate.
+  -h,--help                Show this help text
 ```

 ## Genesis operations